zachmilan/zachmilan/README.md

-# Hi, my name is Zach
+# Hi, my name is Zach.

 ## About Me
 I’m a recent **Computer Engineering graduate from the University of Michigan (May 2025)** with experience in embedded systems, PCB design, and hardware/software integration, with an interest in developing consumer-focused embedded devices.